 Universities and colleges have been exposed.
 Higher ed can no longer do the bare minimum to address sexual harassment and assault on campus.

-This guide will break down the stereotype that sexual harassment only happens between professor and student.
+This guide will break down the stereotype that sexual harassment only happens between professors and students.
 You will learn why higher education institutions are hot spots for sexual misconduct and six ways to bring about effective change in your school.

 In the Media